carbon-language/carbon-lang/clang/README.txt

                  on libast and libparse.

    librewrite  - Fast, scalable rewriting of source code.
 This operates on
-                 on the raw syntactic text of source code, allowing a client to insert and delete text in very large source files using the same source location information embedded in ASTs.
+                 the raw syntactic text of source code, allowing a client to insert and delete text in very large source files using the same source location information embedded in ASTs.
 This is intended to be a low-level API that is useful for